btoll/benjamintoll.com/content/post/getting_italy_back_online_part_three.md

 # Conclusion

 In conclusion, this is the conclusion of this fantastically informative article.
-In a future article, we'll look at how to take the multi-container Italian Dictionary app and deploy it in a Kubernetes cluster.
+In [the next article], we'll take a look at creating a certificate for multiple domains (as opposed to only subdomains).
+Also, we'll clean up our `nginx` configuration to be more readable according to `nginx` best practices.

 Okey-dokey and ciao tutti.